Devilla/eth-arbitrage-2/README.md

 The project has two main components , one is the node server and another is the smart contract.

-The node server is responsible to keep a track of the prices of ETH at chainlink and at uniswap.
+The node server is responsible for keeping a track of the prices of ETH at chainlink and at uniswap.
 When we notice a price difference where there is a possiblity of a profit from arbitrage it will trigger the smart contract to perform the arbitrage between uniswap and liquity smart contracts.

 ### How is the amount of eth to be used for the arbitrage calculated ?

-We have three restrictions in place to determine the ETH that can be used for the arbitrage.
+We have three restrictions in determining the ETH that can be used for the arbitrage.
 1) The ETH present in the arbitragers wallet
 2) The redeemable amount at liquity
 3) The uniswap reserves in the LUSD/ETH pair